TaggrNetwork/Taggr/docs/WHITEPAPER.md

-$name is a fully autonomous decentralized social network.
+# $name

+$name aims at becoming a public good providing decentralized and censorship-resistant services for publishing content and communication.
+It runs on the public compute infrastructure powered by the [Internet Computer](https://internetcomputer.org).

 ## Key Points

--   #$name is a blend of forums and blogs.
+-   $name is a blend of forums and blogs.
--   Its purpose is to be a simple way to publish content on a public compute infrastructure.
 -   [Posts](#/post/0) containing #tags will appear in feeds comprised of these tags.
 -   Users can follow tag [feeds](#/feed/$name), other [users](#/user/0) and watch activity on posts.
 -   $name is owned and governed by its community.